microsoft/botframework-solutions/docs/reference/knownissues.md

 ## WebChat doesn't work with your Virtual Assistant / Skills

 Virtual Assistant's created using an earlier version of the template reference an older version of the nuget packages.
-Update your `Bot.Builder.Skills` and `Bot.Builder.Solutions` to the latest versions (4.4.41 or higher) along with the Bot Framework SDK to 4.4.5 or higher.
+Update your `Bot.Builder.Skills` and `Bot.Builder.Solutions` to the latest versions (4.4.4.1) along with the Bot Framework SDK to 4.4.5 or higher.
 Then apply the change in the item below.

 ## When invoking a Skill you may experience the initial message being sent twice